telerik/kendo-ui-core/docs/web/sortable/overview.md

 ### Hint

 The Hint is the element representing the dragged item.
-By default, the hint is a clone of the dragged item.
+By default, the Hint is a clone of the dragged item.

+> **Important**
-> **Important:** The hint element is appended to the `<body>` tag.
+> The `hint` element is appended to the `<body>` tag.
 This may cause styling issues if the CSS rules are applied only to the Sortable's container.

-#### Customize the hint
+#### Customize the Hint

-You may change the default hint by setting the `hint` configuration option.
+You can change the default Hint by setting the `hint` configuration option.

-##### Build the hint from the dragged element
+The example below demonstrates how to build the Hint from the dragged element.

+###### Example

 ```html
     <ul id="sortable">